Top Engineering Colleges in India 2015

 < 35 percentile

-Just about 5 colleges out of the 3413 colleges we surveyed could achieve this rating.
-And undoubtedly all of them are established IITs- Bombay, Delhi, Kanpur, Kharagpur and Madras.
-Each one of them has publications above 1000 articles every year and their average citation figures are between 2.1- 2.5.
-Interestingly none of the IITs are either accredited or participants in the TEQIP programme, but all of them are good at extra mural research with IIT Bombay and IIT Madras showing substantial reach and diversity.
-In terms of academic productivity IIT Delhi scores the best and Bombay is down the list.
-In other words, IIT Bombay’s faculties do not perform to their fullest potential.
-In terms of student preferences, IIT Bombay and IIT Delhi are way above the rest with cut- off scores going above 390/400.
-On the other hand, IIT Madras, despite its research prowess, still scores a lowly 295/400.
-In other words research prowess is not the security for attracting high quality talent and that appears to be a matter of concern.
+Only five colleges out of the 3519 colleges we surveyed could achieve this rating.
+And undoubtedly all of them are established IITs - Bombay, Delhi, Kanpur, Kharagpur and Madras.
+Each one of them has publications above 1500 articles every year and their average citation figures are between 2.4-5.5.
+Interestingly none of the IITs are either accredited or participants in the TEQIP programme, but all of them are good at extramural research with IIT Bombay and IIT Madras showing substantial reach and diversity.
+IIT Kharagpur tops in terms of academic productivity while IIT Bombay scores on H-Index.
+In other words, IITB is high on impact and effectiveness.
+In terms of IP, it is IIT Madras that lags behind every other top player, though industrial interface is the best here.
+Overall these five players set the benchmark.

-These 192 institutions form the base of the good institutions’ pyramid in the country.
-They excel in one of the four parameters.
+These 256 institutions form the base of the good institutions’ pyramid in the country.
+They excel in just one of the four parameters.
 Most have performed very well with respect to student preferences.
 In terms of cut- offs they are amongst the top 80-85 percentile with some inching closer to the 90 mark.
-It is in research and industry interface that they lag behind.
-Some young private universities have much better research output and industry interface.
+Some young private and deemed universities in this cluster have much better research output and industry interface.
 But their high fee regime seems unattractive to top quality students.
-Just 45 have obtained TEQIP grants.
-Not more 9% of this cluster is accredited, that too for only 2- 3 branches.
-Most of them are ‘good to go’ when it comes to admissions.
-They do have the DNA to go to the next stage.
+Not more 9% of this cluster is accredited, but most of them are good to go for a reasonable education.